How to use the TRIPSpeed Shape tab and controls

 - the remaining problem is local and specific

-If the main curve is still broadly wrong, do not spend time on small refinement controls yet.
+If the main curve is still broadly wrong, do not spend time on refinement controls yet.

 Step 7: Recheck after every small change